SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 This is often referred to as "Message-driven POCO" support.

 >NOTE: A more flexible mechanism for POCO messaging is using the `[RabbitListener()]` attribute.
-See [Annotation-driven Listener Endpoints](#async-annotation-driven) for more information.
+See [Attribute Driven Listener Endpoints](#attribute-driven-listener-endpoints) for more information.

 When using the adapter, you need to provide only a reference to the instance that the adapter itself should invoke.
 The following example shows how to do so: